 - Greater participation of laity, particularly women, in senior management of Church institutions.

 - A methodology for developing the next generation of leaders, lay and ordained, whereby those selected for key leadership and management positions have the professional skills to succeed.

 Leadership Roundtable is composed of faithful Catholics, called by the Holy Spirit and thinking with the Church, who put themselves at her service.
 We value:

 - Collaborating and partnering with all U.S. Bishops and all Church leaders—lay, ordained, and religious—Leadership Roundtable promotes dialogue and fosters full utilization of the unique gifts of lay experts in the multiple aspects of stewardship: leadership, management, finance, communications, and human resources.

-- Leadership Roundtable seeks to identify best practices in the areas of management, finance, communications, and human resources that can help address specific needs within the Church.
-The organization then works together with all the faithful to fulfill the Church’s mission by promoting, adapting, and applying these best practices.
+- Identifying best practices in the multiple aspects of stewardship—management, finance, communications, and human resources—Leadership Roundtable works to help address specific needs within the Church.
+Then, working together with all partners, it helps fulfill the Church’s mission by promoting, adapting, and applying these best practices.